 - High Ashurst, based in Dorking, Surrey.

-- Opening in 2020 - Moor Lane Respite Centre
+- Opening in 2021 - Moor Lane Respite Centre (opens a new window)

 Further information about overnight short breaks can be provided from your child / young person’s social worker or family support worker.

 Achieving for Children are unable to recommend or check services offered by other providers.